gvwilson/buildtogether.tech/src/process/index.md

 faster than many closed-source commercial projects.
 </div>

-Scrum breaks development down into short [%i "sprint" %][%g sprint "sprints" %][%/i%], typically no more than two weeks long, and sometimes as short as a single day.
+Scrum breaks development down into short [%g sprint "sprints" %][%i "sprint" %], typically no more than two weeks long, and sometimes as short as a single day.
 In each sprint, the team decides what to build next, designs it, builds it, tests it, and delivers it.